International crisis

 The term international crisis is a widespread term without a single common definition.
 To some, it involves "a sequence of interactions between the governments of two or more sovereign states in severe conflict, short of actual war, but involving the perception of a dangerously high probability of war".

 Types

-Lebow gives a breakdown of three types of international crises:
+Richard Ned Lebow, an American political scientist, gives a breakdown of three types of international crises: